 What's Rehab Treatment Like, Day To Day?

-- When do you expect me to start taking part in the therapy process?
+- Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?

 How Does Covid-19 Affect Rehab Centres?

-Step 3 - Managing The Budget For Treatment
+Step 3 - What Budget Is Available For Treatment?

 Whilst private clinics offer fast access to specialist help, financing the stay in treatment needs planning.